dikbrown/KagSpaceshipTitanic/README.md

 From each set of models, the best model was used on the validation set.
 The model performing the best on the validation set was used to analyze the test set.

+Results of each model can be found at https://bit.ly/3Qv8eyH